-- Safety escort service to and from points within the Bend and Redmond Campuses- Contact the Department of Campus Public Safety. - Facility surveys of lighting, doors and grounds. - Training programs for the college community on prevention and response issues including; active violence response, personal safety, theft prevention and more.
+- Safety escort service to and from points within the Bend and Redmond Campuses-Contact the Department of Campus Public Safety. - A Campus Community Public Safety Academy is held at least yearly (beginning in 2016) to educate community members on the role of Campus Public Safety and prevention of crime. - "Ps" with Public Safety outreach activities that build a bond between community and public safety (i.g. "popsicles with public safety", "popcorn with public safety"). - Facility surveys of lighting, doors and grounds. - Training programs for the college community on prevention and response issues including; active violence response, personal safety, theft prevention and more.

-RESIDENT HALL - SAFETY, SECURITY AND MISSING PERSONS POLICY
+RESIDENCE HALL - SAFETY, SECURITY AND MISSING PERSONS POLICY